Xeverous/the_website/website/pages/cpp/tutorials/beginner/02_basics/05_objects/05_objects.rst

 - define 1 variable per statement
 - use :cch:`const` for objects that once initialized, should not be changed
-- use :cch:`constexpr` for objects which values are computable at compile-time
+- use :cch:`constexpr` for objects which values are computable at compile time

 Exercise
 ########